Gather the Parts

-The ActivityBot's High Speed Continuous Rotation Servos or Feedback 360° servos need 6 to 8 volts.
-Its 5 cell holder is designed for five alkaline cells because 5 x 1.5 V = 7.5 V. It's true that new and unused 1.5 V alkaline batteries can add up to 8.2 V, but exceeding by only 0.2 V will not harm the servos in any way.
+The ActivityBot's High-Speed Continuous Rotation Servos or Feedback 360° servos need 6 to 8 volts.
+Its five cell holder is designed for five alkaline cells because 5 x 1.5 V = 7.5 V. It's true that new and unused 1.5 V alkaline batteries can at times have a small amount of excess voltage.
+Therefore, five of these batteries can add up to 8.2 V, however, exceeding by only 0.2 V will not harm the servos in any way.

-The output of an alternate DC voltage supply should be measured and to make sure it has the correct supply range before using it to avoid potentially damaging the servos.
+The output of an alternate DC (direct current) voltage supply should be measured to make sure it has the correct supply range before using it to avoid potentially damaging the servos.

 Label the Cables